 The selection and development of Christian leaders are major challenges the church faces.
 This course provides students with a contemporary theology of Christian leadership.
-It discusses leadership theory, presents servantleadership as a model for Christian leaders, discusses biblical principles of leadership, and describes the major functions of leadership.
-Students enrolled in the course for 3 credits must complete a CRA.
+It discusses leadership theory, presents servant-leadership as a model for Christian leaders, discusses biblical principles of leadership, and describes the major functions of leadership.